 Montville – Queensland

 Montville, located just 1.5 hours from Brisbane, is a cute and unique small town tucked away in the Sunshine Coast Hinterland.
-Surrounded by lush forests and stunning views of the Glass House Mountains, Montville is known not only for its natural beauty, but also its art galleries and local craftsmen.
+Surrounded by lush forests and stunning views of the Glass House Mountains, Montville is known not only for its natural beauty, but also its art galleries and local crafts industry.
 And while it’s a great place to spend the day, it’s also an ideal retreat for a long weekend escape.

 Can’t wait for the King’s Birthday long weekend and need a vacation pronto?
 Let Swoosh get you there!